Jabulani-N/atlas-machine_learning/unsupervised_learning/autoencoders/README.md

 <details>
     <summary>Instructions</summary>

-Write a function def autoencoder(input_dims, hidden_layers, latent_dims, lambtha): that creates a sparse autoencoder:
+Write a function `def autoencoder(input_dims, hidden_layers, latent_dims, lambtha):` that creates a sparse autoencoder:

-input_dims is an integer containing the dimensions of the model input hidden_layers is a list containing the number of nodes for each hidden layer in the encoder, respectively the hidden layers should be reversed for the decoder latent_dims is an integer containing the dimensions of the latent space representation lambtha is the regularization parameter used for L1 regularization on the encoded output
+* `input_dims` is an integer containing the dimensions of the model input

+* `hidden_layers` is a list containing the number of nodes for each hidden layer in the encoder, respectively

+  * the hidden layers should be reversed for the decoder

+* `latent_dims` is an integer containing the dimensions of the latent space representation

+* `lambtha` is the regularization parameter used for L1 regularization on the encoded output

+Returns: `encoder`, `decoder`, `auto`

-Returns: encoder, decoder, auto encoder is the encoder model decoder is the decoder model auto is the sparse autoencoder model
+* `encoder` is the encoder model

+* `decoder` is the decoder model

+* `auto` is the sparse autoencoder model

-The sparse autoencoder model should be compiled using adam optimization and binary cross-entropy loss All layers should use a relu activation except for the last layer in the decoder, which should use sigmoid
+The sparse autoencoder model should be compiled using adam optimization and binary cross-entropy loss

+All layers should use a `relu` activation except for the last layer in the decoder, which should use `sigmoid`

 </details>